-“I always tell candidates to check the industry news and the company’s latest news too,” advises Scott Fitzgerald, principal consultant of Technology in Robert Walters’ Dublin office.
+“I always tell candidates to check the industry news and the company’s latest news too,” advises Roisin Henderson, principal consultant of Technology in Robert Walters’ Dublin office.
 “If the company is heading off in a certain direction, whether it’s AI or machine learning, make sure you know about it and have something to say about it.”

 Make your CV stand out

-In the IT marketplace, candidates must ensure that their CV is able to capture the imagination of the hiring manager as quickly as possible, advises Mark Fallon, associate director in Robert Walters’ Dublin office.
+In the IT marketplace, candidates must ensure that their CV is able to capture the imagination of the hiring manager as quickly as possible, advises Suzanne Feeney, Director in Robert Walters’ Dublin office.

 Be specific about your experience (and don’t take credit for things you didn’t really do)

-A common frustration among IT hirers, says Mark, is that “too many candidates talk only very generally about the projects they’ve been involved in, without focusing enough on what their specific role was within these projects.”
-This can leave hiring managers unsure as to what candidates have actually done, he says, and the experience that they can bring to a role.
+A common frustration among IT hirers, says Roisin, is that “too many candidates talk only very generally about the projects they’ve been involved in, without focusing enough on what their specific role was within these projects.”
+This can leave hiring managers unsure as to what candidates have actually done, she says, and the experience that they can bring to a role.

-So, before an interview, Scott advises his candidates to go back through each of their previous jobs and remind themselves what their specific role was on the project.
+So, before an interview, Suzanne advises her candidates to go back through each of their previous jobs and remind themselves what their specific role was on the project.

 Show your softer side